saibhatkar/firebase-basics-study/instruction.md

 create an instance of auth
 to create use use `createUserWithEmailAndPassword (auth , email, password) ` in this pass aprgument (auth , email, password)

+# V5
+use sign in user with user and password

+create an signIn file

+in signIn file import app , getauth create an instance of auth to create use use `signInWithEmailAndPassword (auth , email, password) ` in this pass aprgument (auth , email, password)